mido/mido/docs/parsing_and_encoding.rst

     p.feed([0x90, 0x10, 0x20])
     p.feed((i for i in range(256)))

-The messages will stay in an internal queue intil you pull them out with `get_message()`.
+The messages will stay in an internal queue intil you pull them out with `get_message()` or `for message in parser:`.

 The parser will skip and stray status bytes or data bytes, so you can safely feed it random data and see what comes out the other end.